fluttercommunity/flutter_downloader/README.md

 <img width="512" src="./screenshot/enable_background_mode.png?raw=true"/>

-* Add following code to your `AppDelegate` (this method will called when a URL session finished its work while your app is not running):
+* Add following code to your `AppDelegate` (this method will be called when an URL session finished its work while your app is not running):

 ````
 - (void)application:(UIApplication *)application handleEventsForBackgroundURLSession:(NSString *)identifier completionHandler:(void (^)(void))completionHandler {